cccbr/runningatower/content/docs/buildingateam/planning/index.md

 - Not all ringers will arrive on time.
 - Allow for greeting, hanging up coats, etc.
 - Bells may have to be raised and lowered which may take up to 15 minutes.
 - If the session is 90 minutes long, this allows 75 minutes to achieve aims.
-These should give everyone at least one piece of useful and satisfying ringing.
+This should give everyone at least one piece of useful and satisfying ringing.
+- Approximate timings:
     - 120 changes of Doubles or Minor takes 4-5 minutes.
+    - 4-5 minutes is a suitable time for rounds and call changes.
     - On 8, or more, pieces will generally be longer.
-    - 4-5 minutes is a suitable time for rounds and call changes.
     - Allow 2-3 minutes to change over between pieces.
 {{</hint>}}